KhanMubashshirAzeem/Data-Structure-in-Java/out/production/KhanMubashshir/README.md

         eg : 894 % 10 = 4
     2.  num / 10 removes last digit
         eg : 894 / 10 = 89
     If we learn this formula then we can solve the maths problems very easily.

 1. Count digit
 2. reverse number
 3. palindrome
 4. Armstrong Number
 5. Print all divisors

+### NQT_TCS

+1. reverse number
+2. palindrome
+3. Armstrong Number

 ### Recursion